Top 10 Things to do in Venice Italy

 The Must Do’s in Venice

-Like no other place on earth, Venice.
+Venice is Like no other place on earth.
+But, can you find 10 things to do?
 Narrow streets, a grand piazza with music, lights and dancing, world-renowned seafood, and no cars, the Grand Canal with only water-buses (vaporettos) and gondolas instead.
 Your mind will be numb with all there is to do and see, but slow down, get your bearings and get ready for the time of your life!
+Here are the top 10 things to do in Venice.

 What do we do in Venice?